CodemateLtd/codemate-blog/src/pages/code-reviews-getting-started/index.md

 ### Convince the boss

 In practice, the first step is to “convince the boss”.
 Show them those great [metrics on the effectiveness of code reviews](https://blog.codinghorror.com/code-reviews-just-do-it/).
 Talk about how reviews improve [quality _in terms of business value_](https://www.codemate.com/quality-in-terms-of-business-value).
-Their main scepticism might be in the cost of having more people working on an otherwise identical amount of changes – this is a good time to talk about the economics of fixing software defects:
+Their main concern might be in the cost of having more people working on an otherwise identical amount of changes – this is a good time to talk about the economics of fixing software defects:

 ![Bar chart showing the relative cost of fixing software defects in each phase of the software development lifecycle.
 The relative cost increases from 1 in design, to 6.5 in implementation, 15 in testing, and 100 in maintenance.](./images/relative-cost-of-fixing-defects-sdlc.png)